Small Business HQ

 For example, you should note that you’ll have to pay corporate taxes when you transfer the assets of the old S-Corp to the new LLC.

 The IRS views the conversion as a liquidation of the Corporation.
-If the assets have increased in value, shareholders will have to pay the applicable capital gains tax.
+If the assets have increased in value, shareholders will have to pay the applicable capital gains tax based on the fair market value of the assets.

-As such, before you convert your S-Corp to an LLC, ensure the increase in value is not substantial so as not to expose your shareholders to higher tax liability.
+As such, before you convert S-Corp to LLC, ensure the increase in value is not substantial so as not to expose your shareholders to higher tax liabilities.

 FAQs

 Q1.
-Why do business owners choose to convert an S-Corp to an LLC?
+Why do business owners choose to convert S-Corp to LLC?

 A. Many business owners make the switch from S-Corp to LLC for the following reasons: